34 Branding Statistics Every Small Business Should Know in 2023

 1. Branding consistency can increase revenue by 20%

-In addition to brand familiarity, customers want brand consistency, no matter where or how they interact with your business.
-Branding stats indicate that brand consistency can have a major impact on your company’s revenues.
+In addition to brand familiarity, customers want brand consistency, no matter where or how they interact with your business—recent brand consistency statistics show that it has a major impact on your business’ revenue.
+According to Marq’s (formerly Lucidpress) State of Brand Consistency report, consistent branding across all channels can increase your revenue anywhere between 10% and 20%.

 2. 85% of companies have brand guidelines